 Forest City brings southern charm and historic preservation together with modern innovation.
 Located in Rutherford County (near Rutherfordton), their historic downtown is has a variety of boutiques, antique shops and local eateries.
-Every winter, the Forest City’s Hometown Holidays celebration lights up Main Street with more than one million lights, an annual tradition since 1930.
+During the Christmas season, the Hometown Holidays celebration lights up Main Street with more than one million lights.
 Classics like soda fountains, vintage cars and summer baseball round out the small town American experience.
 The Main Street Program is part of the National Main Street Center at the National Trust for Historic Preservation.
-In 2010, Forest City was selected as the location for a new $450 million data center for Facebook (not open to public).
 Here are our favorite things to do here:

 Bennett Classics Antique Auto Museum (241 Vance Street) has been named “Best Museum in the Nation” by the Antique Automobile Club of America (AACA).
 Brothers Buddy and Joe Bennett have collected 70+ vehicles representing decades of history.
 Their pristine collection of antique and modern cars ranges in age from a 1913 Model T to the newest late model classics, including many rare vehicles, motorcycles and even a fire truck.
 Read more!